pytorch/captum/README.md

 model.eval()
 ```

-Next, we would like to define a simple input and baseline tensors.
+Next, we need to define simple input and baseline tensors.
 Baselines belong to the input space and often carry no predictive signal.
-Zero tensor can serve as a baseline for some tasks.
+Zero tensor can serve as a baseline for many tasks.
 Some interpretability algorithms such as Integrated
-Gradients, Deeplift, GradientShap are designed to attribute the change between
+Gradients, Deeplift and GradientShap are designed to attribute the change
-the input and baseline to a predictive class or a value that the neural
+between the input and baseline to a predictive class or a value that the neural
 network outputs.

 We will apply model interpretability algorithms on the network